business loans background image

 • Keeping tax affairs and statutory filings up to date

 Do not try to hide past delinquencies.
-Lenders will usually pick them up anyway.
-It’s better to explain honestly what went wrong and what has changed in your management and systems to prevent a repeat.
+Lenders will usually identify them anyway.
+It is better to explain honestly what went wrong and what has changed in your management and systems to reduce the risk of a repeat.

 Expert tips for accessing business loans